allgood2386/compliance-docs/README.md

 # Compliance documentation

-This repository documents CivicActions common security policies and procedures, which are used by the CivicActions team.
+This repository documents Bixal Solutions common security policies and procedures, which are used by the Bixal Solutions team.

-This is a public repository following [CivicActions' Open Source Policy](https://civicactions-handbook.readthedocs.io/en/latest/01-welcome-to-civicactions/training/intro-open-source/).
+This is a public repository following [Bixal Solutions' Open Source Policy](https://Bixal Solutions-handbook.readthedocs.io/en/latest/01-welcome-to-Bixal Solutions/training/intro-open-source/).
 See our [LICENSE.md](LICENSE.md) and [CONTRIBUTING.md](CONTRIBUTING.md) files for additional information.

 ## Creative Commons